Rejuvelac (fermented beverage)

-Rejuvelac is a probiotic, gut enhancing fermented beverage.
-It can also be used as a culture to make flavorful vegan cheese.
-Rejuvelac is made from sprouted grains.
+Rejuvelac is a probiotic, gut enhancing fermented beverage that can also be used as a culture to make flavorful tangy vegan cheese.
+Rejuvelac is very simple to make.

 Ingredients/Equipment

-- 3 cups filtered water, to make the rejuvelac
+• 3 cups filtered water, that will become rejuvelac

-- glass bowl or jar (to soak the grain in)
+• glass bowl (to soak the grain in)

-- 1 jar, like a 1 liter/quart Mason jar (for the rejuvelac process)
+• 1 liter/quart jar (for the fermenting process)

 Step One – Soak

-Put the grain in a bowl or jar, add water and let soak for a minimum of 8 hours or as long as 12 hours.
+Put the grain in a bowl, add water and let soak for a minimum of 8 hours or as long as 12 hours.
 In the photo below, we have two grains soaking.
 We have wheat on the left and rye on the right.

 Step Two – Sprouting

 Using a sieve, drain the soaking water from the grain then place the sieve over a bowl.
-Leave the sieve uncovered. (see tips below)
+For good air circulation, leave the sieve uncovered. (see tips below)

 After 4 to 5 hours, check on the seeds to observe the moisture.
 Do this by lifting up the sieve and giving the seeds a gentle shake.
 Look to see if the seeds are still moist.
 If they are still fairly moist, leave them for another hour or two, otherwise give them a rinse under running tap water.
 Usually the seeds need to be rinsed 3 times a day.
 Morning, noon and night.